"What's the word the government uses if you have to go home?" teacher Becky Winstanley asks her class of English adult learners in east London.

 The students are here for practical reasons.
 Most of them have children who are enrolled in local schools, who will grow up speaking fluent English.
 They want to learn English so they can help with their homework, talk to their kids' teachers, doctors, bank managers, and pharmacists.
 They want to work and participate in the society they live in.
 "English is important and useful to everyone," says Asma.

 Cameron also claimed that his new scheme would help vulnerable women who might be unable to access services because they don't speak English, and could be trapped in abusive relationships by husbands who won't allow them to learn.
 But it's exactly these women who have been pushed away from the system by successive rounds of cuts.
-In the early 2000s, Tower Hamlets College had a wide-ranging outreach scheme, running more than 50 community-based classes in centres around the borough.
+In the early 2000s, Tower Hamlets College had a wide-ranging outreach scheme, running more than 50 community-based classes in centers around the borough.
 "We used to go looking for students with small children who need a class close to their house, go knocking on the door to get those learners to come," says Rebecca.
 "Now they have to jump through a lot of hoops."

 Budget cuts have meant drastically reduced language courses across the country.
-Tower Hamlets College made six ESOL teachers redundant last year after the £45million cut, as well losing back-end staff in admin and finance.
+Tower Hamlets College made six ESOL teachers redundant last year after the £45 million cut, as well losing back-end staff in admin and finance.
 And that's not even taking into account cuts to domestic violence services which could refer vulnerable women to help them learn English.

-The pressure on ESOL has also meant that many schools have had to tighten up the rules, putting emphasis on attendance and results over recognising the chaotic lives that vulnerable people might lead.
+The pressure on ESOL has also meant that many schools have had to tighten up the rules, putting emphasis on attendance and results over recognizing the chaotic lives that vulnerable people might lead.
 Certain courses demand near to perfect attendance records for students to progress, which is difficult to achieve if you're a migrant facing eviction, or are the sole carer for your children.

 In the classroom at Tower Hamlets, the students' final exercise is to write down some of the issues raised by Cameron's comments on small sheets of paper.